MaxValue/ansible-role-wireguard/README.md

     result_wireguard_tmpfile

 The internal variable `result_wireguard_tmpfile` stores the path to the temporary file for storing the cleaned wireguard config.

+    result_wireguard_peer_PrivateKey

+The internal variable `result_wireguard_peer_PrivateKey` stores the newly generated private key of the peer for the tunnel.
+The variable gets blanked after use.

+    result_wireguard_peer_PublicKey

+The internal variable `result_wireguard_peer_PublicKey` stores the newly generated public key of the peer for the tunnel.

+    result_wireguard_Peer_PresharedKey

+The internal variable `result_wireguard_Peer_PresharedKey` stores the newly generated preshared key of the peer for the tunnel.
+The variable gets blanked after use.

 ## Dependencies